Delivery is currently 2-10 working days

 For the reasons listed above, moisturiser is really important.
 It reinforces the skin’s protective barrier and helps to lock in moisture.
 It’s the glug of hydration that all of our complexions need, whether we realise it or not.

 Moisturiser is especially important if you are also incorporating liquid exfoliants or retinoids into your routine.
 These potent ingredients can cause some dryness, so it pairs to reinforce that hydration barrier after use.
 And of course, the more hydrated your skin is, the more effective these ingredients will be.
+In the order of skincare products, moisturiser comes last.

 You may find that your skin needs more or less moisturiser at different times of year, and at different stages of your life.
 Things like stress, exposure to pollution and hormone imbalances can dehydrate the skin, and weather is a big factor too.
 Whipping winds, plummeting temperatures and drying central heating are the main culprits of dehydrated complexions during winter.